edwinhutomo/ios-practices/README.md

 # iOS Good, Better, or Best Practices

+This is a compilation of practices from multiple sources that I find very good and so use personally in my projects.
+These approaches has been working very well for me so far, but as we all know, there's no silver bullet.
+Therefore, it may be good, better, or best for your own projects :)

 **Networking**

 Use `Resource` struct to encapsulate API endpoints, for better composition and testability.